LUCU Extraordinary General Meeting

 LUCU Annual General Meeting (AGM) for all members.

-The topic(s) of the meeting and an agenda will be provided to all LUCU members in the weeks running up to the meeting.
+The topic(s) of the meeting and an agenda will be provided to all LUCU members two weeks before the meeting.

 LUCU General Meeting